coreproject-moe/bencode-rust/docs/src/architecture.md

 !!! info "Future"

-    The next generation of the parser might be based on `Zero copy, cursor based Parser`, i will look into it after i create other parts of the project
+    The next generation of the parser might be based on `Zero copy, cursor based Parser` based on [object oriented rust](https://doc.rust-lang.org/book/ch18-00-oop.html), i will look into it after i create other parts of the project (beacause at this point my understanding of rust is very shallow)